-This key is used when you want to arm your system with one or more zones intentionally unprotected.
-Bypassed zones are unprotected and will not cause an alarm when violated while your system is armed.
-All bypasses are removed when an OFF sequence (security code plus OFF) is performed.
-Bypasses are also removed if the arming procedure that follows the bypass command is not successful.
+This key is used to arm your system with one or more zones intentionally unprotected.

+- Bypassed zones are unprotected and will not cause an alarm when violated while your system is armed. - All bypasses are removed when an OFF sequence (security code plus OFF) is performed.